Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Canon’s origins date back to the 1930s in Japan, but the company became fully entrenched in the United States with the establishment of its New York branch in 1955.

-They sell many kinds of technology but specialize in cameras and office equipment, specifically.
-On the printing side, Canon has an abundance of solutions for office, personal, large format and production printing, while also providing professional and cloud-based print services.
+They sell many kinds of technology but specialize in cameras and office equipment.
+On the printing side, Canon has an abundance of solutions for office, personal, large-format, and production printing while also providing professional and cloud-based print services.

 3 Similarities Between Xerox and Canon

-Xerox and Canon have quite a bit of overlap in what they offer, but to narrow it down, let’s go over the three most noteworthy similarities between the two manufacturers:
+Xerox and Canon offer similar products.
+To narrow it down, let’s consider the top three similarities between the two manufacturers:

-Both Xerox and Canon have a wide range of selections when it comes to single-function (print-only) and multifunction (print, copy, scan and fax) printers for small, medium and large-sized workgroups.
+Both Xerox and Canon offer a wide range of single-function and multifunction printers for small, medium, and large workgroups.

-The options for small workgroups include machines that are best suited for workgroups of up to 10 daily users with a capacity to print up to 800-12,000 pages per month.
+The options for small workgroups include machines best suited for workgroups of up to 10 daily users and capable of printing 800-12,000 pages per month.

-Examples of single-function devices from both brands for small workgroups include the Xerox VersaLink B400 and Canon imageClass LBP214dw printers, which print at speeds between 40-49 pages per minute (ppm).
+Examples of single-function devices from both brands for small workgroups include the Xerox VersaLink B415 and Canon imageClass LBP246dw printers, which print at speeds between 40 and 49 pages per minute (ppm).

 Medium workgroup options include printers that can meet the needs of workgroups with up to 20 daily users that print at a volume somewhere in the 1,500-15,000 pages per month range.

-Examples include the Xerox VersaLink B610 and Canon imageClass LBP352, both of which are black-and-white printers that print over 60 ppm.
+Examples include the Xerox VersaLink B620 and Canon imageClass LBP1871, both of which are black-and-white printers that print over 60 ppm.

-Both brands also have options for large workgroups, which can be defined as workgroups with more than 20 daily users and a print volume of over 10,000-75,000 pages per month.
+Both brands offer options for large workgroups, defined as having more than 20 daily users and a print volume of 10,000-75,000 pages per month.

-Examples in the large workgroup category include the Xerox AltaLink C8170 and the Canon imageRunner Advance DX C7765i, which are color multifunction printers with speeds of over 60 ppm.
+Examples in the large workgroup category include the Xerox AltaLink C8270 and the Canon imagePRESS Lite C270, which are color multifunction printers with speeds of over 60 ppm.

-Xerox and Canon are alike in that they take a strong approach to security, which has become an increasingly important issue to consumers.
+Xerox and Canon share a strong approach to security, which has become an increasingly important issue to consumers.

 They both partner with security software company McAfee to enhance their overall security profile, and there is a significant overlap in the types of security features the brands offer.